- Customer engagement refers to the level of enthusiasm your business generates among its customers.

 2. Look past the purchases.

-The Yesmail/Gleanster studyfound that over half of marketers have an excellent understanding of past purchase behavior.
-While this information is the most likely insight beyond basic demographic data to influence campaigns, it doesn't go far enough.
-Less than a quarter of marketers are using channel-preference data, propensity scores or household composition.
-These three often-overlooked pieces of information will reap results, both because of their inherit value and because your competitors likely aren't considering the information.
+While purchase history is the most likely insight beyond basic demographic data to influence campaigns, it doesn't go far enough.
+It's also important to consider your customers' channel-preference data, propensity scores, household composition and other metrics.
+These often-overlooked pieces of information will yield results, both because they're inherently valuable and because your competitors aren't likely to consider the information.

 3. Use all available data.

-There is a plethora of information marketers simply do not have access to when crafting customer communications — behavioral data, Web analytics, online/offline profitability, etc. It's impossible to account for something you don't know exists, which seems to be one of the main issues for marketers: a lack of access to an overwhelming amount of customer profile data.
-With the rapid growth in digital channels, the only way for marketers to remain competitive is to use all of the information about their customers that is available.
+There is a plethora of information marketers simply do not have access to when crafting customer communications, including behavioral data and online/offline profitability.
+With the rapid growth in digital channels, the only way for marketers to remain competitive is to use all of the available information about their customers.